Share your recipes with us for your chance to win some fantastic prizes…

-By planning your meal ahead of time, you reduce the risk of buying unessacary items, why not try creating a shopping list to help you stick to your plan.
+By planning your meal ahead of time, you reduce the risk of buying unnecessary items.
+Why not try creating a shopping list to help you stick to your plan.

-Adding vegtables to your meals can really help bulk them out and creat a more filling dish!
-This of course can also help you lose weight!
+Adding vegetables to your meals can help bulk them out and create a more filling dish!
+This, of course, can also help you lose weight!

-By being prepared and making lunch for work the night before this can save you money by not having to buy pre made lunches from super marekt Top tip: Make a extra portion of food when making your tea for your lunch the next day.
+By being prepared and making lunch for work the night before this can save you money by not having to buy pre-made lunches from super market Top tip: Make an extra portion of food when making your tea for your lunch the next day.

-Branded products are often more expensive than own brand however the own brand products are not only cheaper they also tend to have less addatives.
+Branded products are often more expensive than own brand; however, the own-brand products are not only cheaper; they also tend to have fewer additives.

 Did you know… the average East Anglian family can waste up to £810 a year on food waste!